WWE Diva Search: Notes

 In 2004, WWE decided to make an extension of the Diva Search, which included a one-year contract worth $250,000 and was held on Raw.
-Over 7,000 females applied to be a part of the contest.
+Over 7,000 women applied to be a part of the contest.
 The final ten contestants were chosen on a casting special aired on Spike TV on July 15, with guest judges Triple H, Randy Orton, Chris Jericho and Edge.

 They began airing the weekly Raw Diva Search segments on July 19.
 Despite reported claims by the company that the contest would be handled in a classy manner, the contest involved prospective divas performing suggestive acts on live television, such as "seducing" a male wrestler.
 Fans were allowed to vote for the winners, but the outcome of the voting process was questioned by media outlets.
 The eventual winner of the competition was Christy Hemme, who went on to pose in Playboy and competed at WrestleMania 21 for the WWE Women's Championship where she was accompanied to the ring by Lita, but ended up with Trish Stratus retaining the title.

 Finalists (winner Hemme, runner-up Carmella DeCesare, Amy Weber, and Joy Giovanni) took part in a segment titled "Diss the Diva" on August 30, 2004, which was censored at several points due to foul language and obscenities from the contestants when they were asked to taunt one another verbally.
 Backstage, the four contestants bickered with and disliked each other, as well.
 Also, during an earlier segment in the competition, Maria Kanellis gave DeCesare the middle finger.

 Despite only one winner being crowned in the competition each year, WWE hired a large number of the contestants from past contests and immediately placed them in on-camera in non-wrestling roles.
 From the 2004 Diva Search, Michelle McCool, Amy Weber, Candice Michelle, Maria Kanellis, and Joy Giovanni all received contracts after losing the contest.
 Several of the girls were sent to Ohio Valley Wrestling to train.

 Candice Michelle would become the first Diva Search contestant to win a championship on the main roster, defeating Melina for the WWE Women's Championship at Vengeance: Night of Champions.

 Gia Allemand was a contestant for the Diva Search.
 It is unknown what season she was in.
-Allemand died on August 14, 2013 at 29.
+Allemand died on August 14, 2013, at 29.

+On February 14, 2025, during Michelle McCool and her husband The Undertaker's appearance on Get Up ESPN, Triple H announced that Michelle McCool would be inducted into the WWE Hall Of Fame Class of 2025, making her the third Diva Search contestant to receive that honor.